 D&AD entry in the late Nineties for the early ads in the Maltesers ‘Little Balls’ campaign.
 (At that time, Mars advertising never won awards.)

-D&AD entry in 1988 for the Biactol spot cream radio campaign in 1988.
+D&AD entry in 1988 for the Biactol spot cream radio campaign.
 (At that time, P&G advertising never won awards.)

 First ever print campaign wins a Campaign Press Silver in 1986 for Clark’s Desert Boots, shot by Helmut Newton.